Skip to Content

 Settings

 Configure LLM provider, model, and API key (persisted to ~/.vulpineos/config.json).
-Resource limits: memory per context (MB), default budget per agent (USD).
+Persist default agent budgets (USD + token ceiling).
 Kernel info: binary path, auto-restart status, context pool configuration.
+Source-closed extensions can add extra status panels through the same runtime interfaces, while the public panel keeps those sections clearly unavailable when no provider is attached.

 API Communication

 The panel communicates via WebSocket control messages to the PanelAPI handler.
-All messages go through the /ws endpoint with API key authentication.
+All messages go through the /ws endpoint with access-key authentication.

 DomainMessages